-Yield Inc. intends to take advantage of favorable trends in the power generation industry including the growing construction of contracted generation that can replace aging or uneconomic facilities in competitive markets and the demand by utilities for renewable generation to meet their state's renewable portfolio standards ("RPS").
-To that end, Yield Inc. believes that its cash flow profile, coupled with its scale, diversity and low cost business model, offers it a lower cost of capital than that of a traditional independent power producer and provides it with a significant competitive advantage to execute its growth strategy.
+We intend to take advantage of favorable trends in the power generation industry including the growing construction of contracted generation that can replace aging or uneconomic facilities in competitive markets and the demand by utilities for renewable generation to meet their state's renewable portfolio standards ("RPS").
+To that end, we believe our cash flow profile, coupled with our scale, diversity and low cost business model, offers us a lower cost of capital than that of a traditional independent power producer and provides us with a significant competitive advantage to execute our growth strategy.